The Pagoda |

 Getting there:

-District – Western Addition
+District – Western Addition:

 For some Japantown is a great place to shop and eat great food, for others it’s experiencing the rich culture and history that made Japantown what it is today.
 For whatever reasons for visiting you will likely start your journey from Japan Center.
 Set your GPS or Google Maps to 1737 Post Street in San Francisco and you’ll get there.
 Once there, one of the best locations to park is the Japan Center Garage located below the malls.
 The garage can get pretty crowded at times but if you can’t find parking then drive around the city block for metered parking on the street.
 To get more information on parking see http://sfpark.org/ and under “Select a Neighborhood” select Fillmore / Japantown.